 - fostering good relations between people who have a protected characteristic and those who don’t.

 There are also duties specifically for public authorities that we must also abide by.
 These are to publish:

 - equality objectives at least every four years

 - information to show that we comply with the Equality Duty at least annually.

 What we’re doing

 We need to make sure that we consider equalities in all of our work.
-We include equality objectives in our departmental business plans, and our equality scheme shows how we plan to improve equal opportunities in everything we do.
+We include equality objectives in our departmental business plans.

 We will publish diversity data about people who are affected by our services and policies on this website or on East Sussex in Figures.